 3. Research supports the connection between clothes and feelings.
-One researcher had some of her students put on Superman T-shirts and then take a survey about how they felt about themselves.
+One researcher had some of her members put on Superman T-shirts and then take a survey about how they felt about themselves.
 Those wearing the Superman shirts reported they were more likeable and even physically stronger than those not wearing the Superman shirts.

 4. When you dress up to go to a wedding or fancy dinner, you feel elegant.
 For most of us, putting on our “Sunday best” brings out our best manners and makes us feel confident about our looks.